Vicksburg tourism on the rise as people are eager to visit after a year of lockdowns - The Vicksburg Post

 Though the county is in the midst of the latest COVID-19 surge due to the Delta variant, Strickland said she is not anticipating much impact on tourism in the coming months.

-“We haven’t started getting cancelations, which is a good sign,” Strickland said.”[Tourists] always lag a bit in August and September mainly because it’s hot and then they pick up in October, November and December.”
+“We haven’t started getting cancelations, which is a good sign,” Strickland said. “[Tourists] always lag a bit in August and September mainly because it’s hot and then they pick up in October, November and December.”

 She said there were no cancellations of tours in July and, to her knowledge, there haven’t been any in August either — compared to mass cancellations in 2020.
 In July, Strickland said there were 38 group tours, most of which were riverboats.